hlaurielawson/hlaurielawson.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD Candidate in Information Science at the [University of Colorado Boulder](https://www.colorado.edu/cmdi/people/graduate-students/information-science/laurie-jones).
-My research focus surrounds content and affordance perception utilization asymmetry across English and Arabic on Wikipedia or output with LLMs.
+My research focus surrounds content and affordance utilization asymmetry across English and Arabic on Wikipedia or output with LLMs.
 My methods include NLP, Networks, Surveys, and Digital Trace Ethnography.
 I am co-advised by Prof. [Brian Keegan](https://www.brianckeegan.com) and Prof. [Alexandra Siegel](https://aasiegel.github.io/website/website-main/).

 I have been a graduate researcher at the Los Alamos National Laboratory, UMD Applied Research Lab for Intelligence & Security.